cloudblog004/fantasticfoodies/content/en/posts/1345-easiest-way-to-make-homemade-chicken-biryani-instantpot.md

 1. Marinate the chicken with the seasoning at least for 30 minutes.
 1. Wash and soak the rice for 30 minutes.
-1. Turn on the instant pot and push the &#34;saute&#34; button.
+1. Turn on the instant pot and push the *saute* button.
 Heat the ghee.
 Saute the onion and garlic until fragrant.
 1. Add the chicken and the marination.
 Mix them well.
-Close the lid and turn the valve to &#34;sealing&#34;.
+Close the lid and turn the valve to *sealing*.
 Set to manual mode for 10 minutes.
-When it&#39;s done, do the quick release by turning the valve to &#34;venting&#34;.
+When it&#39;s done, do the quick release by turning the valve to *venting*.
 Give the chicken a quick stir.
 1. Drain the rice and gently pour to cover the chicken.
 1. Mix the water with garam masala and salt.
 Pour gently around the rice.
-Close the lid and turn the valve to &#34;sealing&#34;.
+Close the lid and turn the valve to *sealing*.
 Set to manual mode for 6 minutes.
 When it&#39;s done, do the quick release.
 1. Gently fluff and mix the rice with the chicken on the bottom of the pot.
 Serve.
 1. Ready to serve and ENJOY!